summitmedia/d8d-party/README.md

-# D8D Party
+# DD Party

-D8D stands for Drupal 8 Docker.
-D8D Party provides scripts to help with building the site and deploying changes as well as helper scripts to run commands inside Docker containers.
+dd stands for Drupal 8 Docker. dd Party provides scripts to help with building the site and deploying changes as well as helper scripts to run commands inside Docker containers.